Permutation Tests at Nonparametric Rates: Monte Carlo Simulations

-In Design 1 (Figure \ref{figure:power_d1}), SP outperforms $t$, SB, and SS particularly in the cases with $n_1/(n_1+n_2)=0.02$; the dominance over SS is more pronounced for smaller samples.
+In Design 1 (Figure \ref{figure:power_d1}), SP outperforms $t$, SB, and SS, particularly in cases with $n_1/(n_1+n_2)=0.02$; the dominance over SS is more pronounced for smaller samples.
 In Design 2 (Figure \ref{figure:power_d2}), there is no clear pattern of dominance between SP and $t$, however, SP dominates SB and SS in all cases.
 The discrepancies between SP and other tests converge to zero as $n$ increases, as predicted by our theory.
-Overall, we conclude that SP has superior size control to other tests, without substantial costs in terms of power if any.
+Overall, we conclude that SP has size control superior to other tests without substantial costs, if any, in terms of power.